armin-talic/Indoor-Positioning-Via-Wifi-Fingerprinting/README.md

 More information about the dataset can be found on the source link provided above.

 # Objective
-My objective is to build models that predict the location (building, floor and coordinates) of a user who logs from the WAPs signal strengths.
+My objective is to build models that predict the location (building, floor and coordinates) from the WAPs signal strengths of a user who connects to the internet at Jaume I University.

 # Procedure
 I have cleaned the data, put the attributes into proper data types, subsetted dataset for each buiding, examined each column, and normalized WAPs rows in order to build models.
 I have used different algorithms (KNN, Random Forest, and Gradient Boosting) to predict the building, floor and coordinates of a logged in user.